FYJen/GoogleCloud/README.md

 GoogleCloud
 ===========

-This README file contains a quick reference for getting started with Google Cloud.
+This GitHub repository contains a quick reference for getting started with Google Cloud.

 Documentations
 =====================